metromojo/Route_Dynamics/README.md

 * **Elevation LIDAR data** on King County is loaded for given latitude and longitude coordinate defining a specific route to calculate the route steepnes/grade.

-* **Bus stop dependent Ridership**: Bus stop coordinates and associated ridership for specific routes influence the bus speed, acceleration, and mass that can fluctuale up to 3x the unloaded bus mass when at passenger capacity.
+* **Bus stop dependent ridership**: Bus stop coordinates and associated ridership for specific routes influence the bus speed, acceleration, and mass that can fluctuale up to 3x the unloaded bus mass when at passenger capacity.

 * **Modular integration of bus speed model** will allow for continued development towards parameter free prediction.
 The package is currently equiped with a "speed up, speed limt, slow down" model, which assumes,